nsnam/bake-git/doc/source/bake-over.rst

   > wget http://code.nsnam.org/bake/raw-file/tip/bakeconf.xml
   > bake.py show --available
   > bake.py configure -e <one of the available modules>
-  > bake.py install
+  > bake.py deploy

 The result:

 * The wget command will download the last version of the bake configuration file
 * **bake.py show **available** will show all the available modules
 * After configuring bake with **bake.py configure** a bakefile.xml, containing the output of configuration step should be created on the same directory the user called bake configure
-* After calling **bake.py install** two directories, build and source should have been created.
+* After calling **bake.py deploy** two directories, build and source should have been created.
 Source will have one directory for each module downloaded and the build will contains the installed object files for all the built modules.

 The installation process may be broken into download and build, in this way the user just need to be online to perform the download and the build may be done later, even offline.